nekrut/BMMB554/README.md

 2. Datatypes and major analyses in modern biology
 3. Specific applications

 Links to individual lectures will be posted below.
-We will be using [Galaxy Training Network](https://training.galaxyproject.org) infrastrcture for this course.
+We will be using [Galaxy Training Network](https://training.galaxyproject.org) infrastructure for this course.

 ----